compulim/generator-azure-web-app/README.md

 1. After deploying to Azure Web App, it say directory browsing is not allowed.
    * During first deployment, do not browse to the web site until the deployment is ready.
 Otherwise, it will show 404, until you restart the server.
+2. How about CSS/LESS/SASS?
+   * We believe bundler should only bundle JS files and not CSS or other assets.
+Thus, we did not preconfigure with [`style-loader`](https://www.npmjs.com/package/style-loader)
+   * For modern CSS inlining, we prefer [`glamor`](https://npmjs.com/package/glamor) or [`aphrodite`](https://npmjs.com/package/aphrodite)

 # Contributions